 In his conclusion, Professor R.R.R.
 Smith argues that the cult of Antinous developed independently of his relationship with the Emperor.
 “Antinous’s veneration seems to have been largely an independent phenomenon.
-Hadrian provided vital impulses in the founding of Antinoopolis and making the authorised Antinous portrait.
+Hadrian provided vital impulses in founding Antinoopolis and making the authorised Antinous portrait.
 The cult spread mostly through local initiatives and probably through the boy god’s ability to answer worshippers’ needs.
 The Marcus Lucceius Flaccus, who dedicated the bust he had ordered from Thasos at coastal Balanea in Syria, joined a widespread cult from which he hoped not for imperial favour but for fulfilment from the hero Antinous.”

 Sources & references: